WebAssembly/spec/spectec/test-prose/TEST.md

     - the function type functype is valid.

 Packtype_sub
-- packtype matches the packed type packtype.
+- the packed type packtype matches itself.

 Numtype_sub
-- numtype matches the number type numtype.
+- the number type numtype matches itself.

 Deftype_sub
 - the defined type deftype_1 matches the defined type deftype_2 if: